skhalil/Insight_Project/README.md

 port = $PORT\n\
 " > ~/.streamlit/config.toml
 ```
 - In case if you like to deploy with Heroku, here is another requirement.
-Create a file called Procfile
+Create a file called Procfile and commit all to yout github repo
 ```
 web: sh setup.sh && streamlit run launch_demo.py
 ```

+## Delployment with AWS
+A good set of instructions can be found[here](https://towardsdatascience.com/how-to-deploy-a-streamlit-app-using-an-amazon-free-ec2-instance-416a41f69dc3)

 ### Setup the basic environment
-- Once you login to your remote instance, prepare the environment by installing miniconda and any dependencies
+- Once you login to your remote AWS instance, prepare the environment by installing miniconda and any dependencies
 ```
 sudo apt-get update
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda.shbash